 When we reached the spot, we quickly put on our snorkeling gears and jumped into the water.
 The water was a bit chilly.
 Thankfully, I wore my rash guard that day for added protection.

 Within seconds of hitting the water, I spotted not just one but two mantas at a distance!
-I was so excited that I swam as fast as I could towards their direction.
-But of course my human legs, even with fins, cannot compete with the speed of these graceful underwater creatures.
+I was so excited that I swam as fast as I could in their direction.
+But of course, my human legs, even with fins, cannot compete with the speed of these graceful underwater creatures.

 They quickly disappeared from the view and so we swam in different directions trying our best to get a glimpse of the elusive mantas.

-Unfortunately, while doing so, another snorkelling group from another resort joined in.
+Unfortunately, while doing so, another snorkeling group from another resort joined in.
 Around 15 more people jumped in the water to look for the mantas.

 It was absolutely chaotic.
 Fins and arms were everywhere and flopping around and making so much noise in the water.
 At one point I had to stop snorkeling and kept my head up above the water while they swam in my direction.
 I feared they were going to trample all over me.

 From a distance, I could see a manta with a trail of humans chasing after it.
 The scene was absolutely dreadful to watch as I can only imagine that the manta ray was feeling stressed from the number of people chasing it while it was trying to feed in the channel.